ishiko-cpp/project/README.md

 1. Hash (without the test code)
 1. Diff (without the test code)
 1. Tests
-1. Platform (now with the test code)
+1. BasePlatform (now with the test code)
 1. Errors (now with the test code)
 1. Types (now with the test code)
 1. Collections (now with the test code)